openstack-infra/zuul/doc/source/user/config.rst

    .. attr:: timeout

-      The time in minutes that the job should be allowed to run before it is automatically aborted and failure is reported.
+      The time in seconds that the job should be allowed to run before it is automatically aborted and failure is reported.
 If no timeout is supplied, the job may run indefinitely.
 Supplying a timeout is highly recommended.